jonambas/panda-plugin-ct/README.md

 ---

-### Supported Syntax
+### Supported syntax

 This plugin supports aliasing to Panda's object syntax via a `value` key, just as you would define semantic tokens in Panda's theme.
+Anything Panda supports will work, including raw values.

 ```ts
 export default defineConfig({